Virtual reality (VR) technology is quickly becoming an essential tool for businesses across various industries.

 Furthermore, virtual reality (VR) can be used by companies to simulate and test new facilities or processes without incurring physical high cost or risks.
 By creating immersive VR models, companies can make important design decisions and conduct simulations safely.

 This can be especially beneficial for determining what design elements will work best and avoiding costly mistakes.
-As a result, companies can make informed decisions about their facility or product, optimise the final design, and potentially can serve as the most cost effective way in the long run.
+As a result, companies can make informed decisions about their facility or product, optimise the final design, and potentially create a more effective vr setup before investing further.

 3. Sales and Marketing Presentations